-If you operate a sports ground in England, Scotland or Wales that holds more than 10,000 spectators, or has a stand that can accommodate more than 500 spectators you will be required to hold a safety certificate.
+If you operate a sports ground in England, Scotland or Wales that can hold more than 10,000 spectators, or has a stand that can accommodate more than 500 spectators, you will be required to hold a safety certificate.
 A safety certificate may be either:

 - A general safety certificate issued for the use of a sports ground for a specified activity, or activities, during an indefinite period

 - A special safety certificate for the use of a sports ground for a specified activity or activities on a specified occasion or occasions

 To be eligible for a safety certificate, you must be likely to be in a position to prevent any contravention of the terms and conditions of the certificate.

 Applicants must provide requested information and plans to the local authority within the time specified.
 If the applicant fails to provide the requested information within the specified time, the application will be deemed to have been withdrawn.

 A local authority will consider if the applicant is in a position to prevent any breach of the terms and conditions of a certificate.